kubedb/website/content/docs/platform/v2026.7.10/api/ace-installer/ace-installer.md

 ### POST /ace-installer/generate

-Generates a new ACE installer from the supplied `AceOptionsSpec` options and returns the resulting installer metadata.
+Generates a new installer from the supplied `AceOptionsSpec` options and returns the resulting installer metadata.

 - **Auth:** token; org context; requires `create_installers`.